lw8192/Red-Team-Rising/ActiveDirectory/ReadMe.md

 ## General Tools
 [Impacket](https://github.com/SecureAuthCorp/impacket): collection on Python classes for working with network protocols.
+Can be finicky - you may need to uninstall / reinstall when updating.

     #if not properly installed
     apt install impacket-scripts
     /usr/share/doc/python3-impacket/examples

+    #manual install (if inside a lab network)
+    upload Impacket files to target and run install script
+    sudo python3 setup.py install

 [ADSC-Pwn](https://github.com/bats3c/ADCSPwn)